-The method of creating an appraisal deals with an evaluation which forms an opinion of value.
+The process of creating an appraisal report consists of an estimation which leads to an opinion of value.

-Appraisers will produce a report that presents their analysis of the property.
+Appraisers will create a report that shows their analysis of the home.

 To lower your property taxes.